tocco934/aws-foundry-ssl/README.md

 As long as you can get as far as the EC2 being spun up, then:

 - If you encounter a creation error, try setting CloudFormation to _preserve_ resources instead of _rollback_ so you can check the troublesome resources
-- Disable LetsEncrypt certificate requests (`UseLetsEncryptSSL` set to `False`), until you're happy that it's working to avoid running into the certificate issuance limit
+- Disable LetsEncrypt certificate requests (`UseLetsEncryptTLS` set to `False`), until you're happy that it's working to avoid running into the certificate issuance limit
 - Add your IP to the Inbound rules of the created Security Group (if you didn't already during the CloudFormation config)
 - Grab the EC2's IP from the EC2 web console details
 - Open up PuTTy or similar, connect to the IP using the SSH keypair (I'd recommend to only accept the key _once_, rather than accept _always_, as you may end up destroying this instance)